Why Did the Nile Flood Every Year? Was It a Good Thing?

 Written by Dayva Segal

-The Nile River is famous for supporting the Ancient Egyptian civilization and allowing them to flourish and come up with many advancements that were important to human development.
-Egyptians have always found this time special.
-To this day, Egyptians still celebrate the flooding of the Nile each year with a 2-week holiday called Wafaa El-Nil.
-However, due to modern dams, the river no longer floods as it once did.
+The Nile River is famous for supporting the Ancient Egyptians and allowing them to flourish and come up with many advancements that were important to human development.
+To this day, Egyptians still celebrate the flooding of the Nile with an annual two-week holiday called Wafaa El-Nil.
+However, due to modern dams, the river no longer floods.

 Why Did the Nile River Flood Each Year?

 The first signs of the flood happened in Aswan, a city up the river, south of Cairo, towards Sudan.
-By September, the results of the flood could be seen in Cairo, near the river’s delta where it opens onto the Mediterranean Sea.
+By September, Cairo flooded too, an area near the river’s delta where it opens into the Mediterranean Sea.

 Aerial of Juba, the capital of South Sudan, with the river Nile running in the middle.
 Juba downtown is upper middle close to the river, and the airport can be seen upper left.
 The picture is from the south to the north.